 What teachers can do right now

 For new teachers (like me), I think that it can actually be reassuring that foundational literacy instruction does not begin with having all the answers; it begins with making the reading process visible to students.
 You do not need to fix every literacy gap by next Thursday.
 A strong place to start is by making reading visible.
 Think aloud.
 Pause during a text and say, “This part is confusing, so I’m going to reread,” or “This word helps me predict what is coming next.”
 Show students that skilled reading is not magic.
-It is active, strategic, and sometimes messy.
+It is an active, strategic, and sometimes messy process.

 Literacy strands work together

 Another big shift for me has been realising that literacy instruction works best when we stop treating everything like separate boxes.
 Vocabulary, morphology, fluency, comprehension, discussion, and writing all support one another.
 Students need to understand words, but they also need to understand how sentences work, how texts are organized, how ideas connect, and what to do when meaning slips away.
+You must use a holistic approach when providing literacy instruction.

 Why vocabulary and morphology belong here too

-Vocabulary is part of the foundation, not an extra.
-Students cannot fully access a text if they do not understand the language it is built from.
+Vocabulary is part of the literacy foundation, not an extra.
+Students cannot fully access a text if they do not understand the language it is built on.
 Graves emphasizes that vocabulary growth depends on rich language experiences, direct instruction, word-learning strategies, and word consciousness.
 Morphology matters too because roots, prefixes, and suffixes help students unlock meaning, especially in academic vocabulary (Apel & Werfel, 2014; Henry, 2019).

 What future posts will unpack